CloudLabsAI-Azure/AI-Gateway-with-APIM/Exercise 4: Semantic Caching for Performance Optimization.md

 ## Summary

-In this exercise, you explored how semantic caching improves the efficiency and cost-effectiveness of Azure OpenAI, based solutions by reusing results for prompts with similar meanings.
+In this exercise, you explored how semantic caching improves the efficiency and cost-effectiveness of Azure OpenAI-based solutions by reusing results for prompts with similar meanings.
 You learned how embeddings allow AI systems to detect semantic similarity between queries, enabling cached responses to be served instantly rather than reprocessed by the model.
 By deploying semantic caching within the AI Gateway, you observed measurable improvements in response latency and cache hit rates, confirming that repeated or related queries can be served from cache rather than through new model invocations.
 You also reviewed Redis cache statistics to understand how cache hits, misses, and evictions reflect real-world performance optimization.
 Through this hands-on implementation, you gained practical insights into how semantic caching supports faster, more scalable, and more cost-efficient AI applications, a key optimization strategy for production-grade Azure OpenAI deployments.

 ### You have successfully completed the exercise.
 Click on Next >> to proceed with the next exercise.